-Ithaca is a two-hour drive southeast of Rochester at the southern tip of Cayuga Lake.
+At the southern end of Cayuga Lake, Ithaca is two hours southeast of Rochester.
 The region features dozens of impressive waterfalls and delivers on the city’s tourism tagline: Ithaca is Gorges.
 Taughannock Falls, Buttermilk Falls, and Robert H. Treman state parks are excellent day trips in and of themselves.
 So rather than include them in this day trip itinerary, we will focus on spending a day in the city of Ithaca, exploring everything that makes this Ivy League college town unique.

 Plan Your Day Trip to Ithaca